aerleon/aerleon/docs/aclcheck.md

 *   `--proto, --protocol PROTO`: Protocol (e.g., `tcp`, `udp`, `icmp`).
 Defaults to `any`.
 *   `--dport, --destination-port PORT`: Destination port.
 Defaults to `80`.
 *   `--sport, --source-port PORT`: Source port.
 Defaults to `1025`.
+*   `--source-zone ZONE`: Source security/zone identifier.
+When provided, `AclCheck` will only match terms that either have no `source-zone` constraint or explicitly match this zone.
+Use the exact zone name as used in your policy (case-sensitive).
+*   `--destination-zone ZONE`: Destination security/zone identifier.
+When provided, `AclCheck` will only match terms that either have no `destination-zone` constraint or explicitly match this zone.
+Use the exact zone name as used in your policy (case-sensitive).

 ### Detailed Example